 The triggering name Sol Goldman attached to a distinguished university - or any of the many institutions bearing his name from John Hopkins Pancreatic Cancer Research Center to NYC’s 14th Street YMHA - is highly offensive for the hundreds of thousands of past and present New York City tenants abused and swindled by the family.
 Other properties, institutions and charities sporting a Sol Goldman name can be found at www.grantmakers.io.

 Like Confederate general statues adorning Southern city public squares are removed one after another because slave ownership makes them despicable, the Goldmans' 80 years of racketeering makes the name deserving of the same treatment.
-Yale set the precedent with something similar in February 2017 with a name request to Calhoun Hall, named for an antebellum slave-owning graduate.
-Solavey, at first, refused to change the name, but a thousand protesters made him acquiesce to their demands.
+Yale set the precedent with something similar in February 2017 with a name change request to Calhoun Hall, named for an antebellum slave-owning graduate.
+Solavey, at first, refused, but a thousand protesters made him acquiesce to their demands.
 Over the decades, the Goldmans have donated an estimated $120 million of their tainted money to have their name on buildings and faculty titles associated with America’s #1-ranked law school.

-(Besides apartments, the Goldman’s have always had other streams of real estate income from land leasing, office rentals and building sales, which may be legitimate, though have never been investigated, but you can’t separate out a teaspoon of sugar mixed with a teaspoon of salt.)
+(Besides apartments, the Goldman’s have always had other streams of real estate income from land leasing, office rentals and building sales, which may be legitimate, though the escrows have never been investigated for improprieties.
+How do you separate out a teaspoon of sugar mixed with a teaspoon of salt?)

 So what happens now?
 Firstly, something must be done to stop Jane from her continued systematic degradation of a large portion of New York’s existing housing stock and ruining the lives of her tenants.
 I filed a complaint with the FBI, NYC DA Cyrus Vance, and the Department of Investigation back in January 2020 and nothing has happened I am aware of, though I am aware the pandemic has slowed things down.
 I spoke to a DOI attorney back in April 2020 - Michael Something - who said he received my report and would begin investigating when offices reopen, which was June 2020.
 In August 2020 I filed a complaint with Public Advocate Jumanie Williams, and another with the State Attorney General’s office citing corruption conspiracy and fraud (complaint #1-173259732), but Leticia James might allegedly be part of the problem.
 There exists the department of Housing Preservation and Development, but as illustrated, it is also a corrupt institution, and although the Department of Investigation exists expressly to combat corruption, it's clearly a shell department.